ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign linkId="catalogEndpointCreateEntries" %}
 {% assign method="POST" %}
 {% assign endpoint="/catalogs/:catalogUuid" %}
-{% assign summary=" Creates entries for the catalog specified by the :catalogUuid" %}
+{% assign summary=" Creates entries for the catalog specified by :catalogUuid" %}
-{% assign description="To add new entries to an existing catalog, you must specify all new entries in the request body.
-Each new entry must contain a unique key.
+{% assign description="To add entries to an existing catalog they need to be specified in the request body.
+Each new entry must consist of a unique key.
 Each entry attribute must be listed as a valid attribute in the catalog definition." %}
 {% assign exampleCaption="Adding a catalog entry - add the inspector ‘Clarks’" %}

 {% capture jsonrequest %}
 {% highlight http %}
-POST /dataServiceRest/catalogs/8c376bee-ffe3-4ee4-abb9-a55b492e69ad/entries
+POST /dataServiceRest/catalogs/8c376bee-ffe3-4ee4-abb9-a55b492e69ad HTTP/1.1
 {% endhighlight %}

 {% highlight json %}